2062132m/BHCDatabase/README.md

     rails db:create
     rails db:migrate
-    rails start
+    (can instead run rails db:setup which will migrate but also populate the db with the 4 initial areas and 6 user accounts for each developer.
+Email: forename@forename.com.
+Password: forename123). rails start

 Following the link provided you will come to our web app!
 Please don't look directly at the bugs.